 The Great Dane is a gentle giant.
-They are loving and nice with kids.
-They’ll protect their home.
-If raised with other animals, Great Danes normally get along.
+They are loving and nice with kids, and they’ll protect their home.
+If raised with other animals, Great Danes normally get along with fellow pets.
 However, if you want a pet that will live a long time, this may not be the dog for you.
-How long do Great Danes live?
-Sadly, the Great Dane lifespan averages 9 years.
+Sadly, the Great Dane lifespan averages just nine years.

 How Long Do Great Danes Live?

 Compared to other large breeds, Great Danes suffer a raw deal when it comes to lifespan.
-The Great Dane lifespan is 8 to 10 years, with some lasting as little as 6 or 7 years.
+The Great Dane lifespan is eight to 10 years but may be as short as six or seven years.
 Rarely, some live up to 12 years.

 While elephants and whales are extremely large animals, they are among the longest-living species in the natural world, So, why are dogs so different?
 Does their giant size effect how long a Great Dane lives?
 How long do Great Danes live if provided with every advantage?
 Read on to find out how to provide the best life for your Great Dane.